What is Pickleball?

 The Popularity of Pickleball

 Children and seniors are particularly attracted to pickleball because of its accessibility.
 First, the speed of the ball typically moves at about one-third the speed of a tennis ball; second, the court’s size is about one-third of the area of a tennis court.
 These two factors make pickleball much easier to play.

 The game’s popularity in retirement communities is partly due to its lack of stress on the body.
 The smaller court requires far less lateral movement than tennis, and when playing doubles, players have only one small area to protect, rather than running back and forth to defend a large space.
 The game is also easy on the wrists.
 The lightweight wiffle ball pops off the stiff wooden paddle, so even the lightest tap sends the ball over the net, negating any strain on the joints.
 According to Ted Robbins of National Public Radio, pickleball has inspired many players to petition that it become part of the Senior Olympics.

-A paddle ($10 to $80), a dozen balls ($12 to $25), and a net (if needed: $60 to $200) are the three basic pieces of equipment essential to the game, but they are no more important than proper eye protection, especially considering the game’s popularity as an outdoor sport for children and seniors:
+A paddle ($10 to $80), a dozen balls ($12 to $25), and a net (if needed: $60 to $200) are the three basic pieces of equipment essential to the game.
+Still, they are no more important than proper eye protection, especially considering the game’s popularity as an outdoor sport for children and seniors:

-- Because children in their first 18 years receive 50% of their lifetime exposure to sunlight, children and teens playing outdoor sports should wear high-quality sunglasses with 99% UVA and UVB protection at all times.
+- Because children in their first 18 years receive 50% of their lifetime exposure to sunlight, children and teens playing outdoor sports should wear high-quality sunglasses with 99% UVA and UVB protection.
 The Pyramex Mini-Ztek Safety Glasses with Blue Mirror Lens would be a great choice.

-- As for seniors, since the majority of their age group wears prescription eyeglasses, they need to protect themselves from scratches or breaks inflicted by the ball or a paddle.
+- As for seniors, since most of their age group wears prescription eyeglasses, they need to protect themselves from scratches or breaks inflicted by the ball or a paddle.
 Wearing a good pair of Oakley or Wiley X sunglasses is a great choice.
 If you wear prescription glasses, then a quality over-the-glasses style is what you need, such as the Pyramex Cappture.

 How to Play Pickleball